slvwolf/panasonic-comfort-cloud-mqtt/README.md

 # Panasonic Comfort Cloud MQTT Bridge
 Home-Assistant MQTT bridge for Panasonic Comfort Cloud.

-_Note: Currently this brige is a one evening prototype project.
-Main features should work but corner cases will definitely cause problems.
-Current version has only been tested with model `CS-HZ25UKE`.
-Let me know if you hit any issues._
+_Note: Current version has only been tested with model `CS-HZ25UKE` so there might be some problems with other models.
+If._

 ![HA](/ha-dashboard.png "HA")